-Bieber was sentenced to perform five days of community service, complete 12 anger management sessions, and pay $80,900 to repair damage to his neighbor's home in the egg-tossing incident.
+He was ordered to complete five days of community service, attend 12 anger management sessions, and pay $80,900 to repair damage to his neighbor's home.
+He has paid the restitution and completed nine anger management sessions, according to the probation report.